phucnguyenbao/Order_Management_System/README.md

 businesses optimize their shipping process, from order receipt to final delivery.

 ## Technology Stack
-- Front-end: ReactJS and other additional libraries provided by npm.
+- Front-end: ReactJS, HTML/CSS and other additional libraries provided by npm.
-- Back-end: JavaScript, PHP, HTML/CSS
+- Back-end: JavaScript, PHP
 - Database: SQL.

 ## Architecture